tkr-sh/MBTI_Python/README.md

 ### Introduction

 This is a MBTI test based on cognitive functions.
-You have don't have any idea about what I am talking about ?
+You don't have any idea about what I am talking about ?
 Here are some documentation that can Help you: <a href="https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator">MBTI</a>
 /<a href="https://www.wellandgood.com/what-are-mbti-functions/">cognitive functions (Eng)</a> / <a href="http://www.16-types.fr/modele/modele-MBTI-6-dynamique.html">cognitive functions (FR)</a>
 ### How the algorithm works ?
 Initially there is a series of 40 questions.
 10 questions for each function duality.
 Then, the algorithm sorts these functions according to their presence.
 Then, thanks to a sorting algorithm, it evaluates the most probable type according to your results.
 ## Language
 There are two versions of the program, one in French and one in English.
 The reason why I made 2 separate files and not the same English/French is also due to the comments.
 Indeed, some parts can be complex to understand.
 The comments are therefore translated.
+## Fonctionnalities
+- At the begginning of the program, you can choose between a test or a code.
+A code, can be usefull, when you did a test once, and you want to get your result again.
+The code is given to you at the end of your test.
+- When there are 2 sentences, (1) and (2), you must indicate which one corresponds to you more, and to what extent. --- means that 1 is totally you . -- means that 1 represents you but not totally. - means that you have a preference for 1.
+0 means that neither of the two inspires you.
+For the 2, it's the same as for the 1 but with +.
 # How to install Python?

 ## Install Python